jochym/qe-doc/README.md

 QE-doc
 ======

+QE-Doc is a set of examples for Quantum-Espresso environment inside iPython notebooks.
+It is connected with
-Docs and examples for Quantum-Espresso environment inside iPython notebooks acompanying the [qe-util](https://github.com/jochym/Elastic) and [elastic](https://github.com/jochym/Elastic) packages developed by Paweł T. Jochym in part during his stay at the University of Saskachwan, Canada with the joint support of:
+the [qe-util](https://github.com/jochym/Elastic) and [elastic](https://github.com/jochym/Elastic)
+packages developed by Paweł T. Jochym.
+Part of the development was done during my stay at the University of Saskachwan, Canada with the joint support of:

 * Department of Engeenering and Department of Physics of University of Saskachewan, Saskatoon, Canada